Scientific Name(s): C. acuminata H. Karst (Cartagena ipecac)., Cephalelis ipecacuanha A. Rich. (Rio Ipecac).

 Debate surrounds the use of ipecac and which patients will most benefit from it compared with other available treatments.3, 10 Though 1 study found no apparent benefit in patient outcome when syrup of ipecac was used in the home, there may be a benefit in certain poisonings.
 This remains to be proven.11

-Do not administer ipecac when a patient has a decreased level of consciousness or has ingested either a corrosive substance or hydrocarbon with a high aspiration potential.
+Administer ipecac should to an alert, conscious patient who has ingested a potentially toxic amount of a poison.12 Do not administer ipecac to a patient who has ingested either a corrosive substance or hydrocarbon with a high aspiration potential (eg, gasoline).12

-Documented adverse effects include uterine stimulation.
-Avoid use.
+Documented adverse effects include uterine stimulation.15 Avoid use.